-In July 2016, eyewitnesses from PETA and Anonymous for Animal Rights (Israel) traveled to South America to expose one of the cruelest industrial cattle slaughter methods in the world.
+In July 2016, eyewitnesses from PETA and Animals Now (Israel) traveled to South America to expose one of the cruelest industrial cattle slaughter methods in the world.
 It’s known as “shackle and hoist.”

 “The shackling and hoisting shown in this video is a violation of all industry and international welfare guidelines.” —Dr. Temple Grandin, renowned animal-welfare expert

 Historic Victory: Following Israel’s Example, U.S. Kosher Authority Bans ‘Shackle and Hoist’ Slaughter

 In July 2018, the largest U.S. kosher certifier announced that it would no longer accept meat slaughtered with the “shackle and hoist” method.
 The Orthodox Union (O.U.) told JTA that it “expects that all slaughterhouses certified by the O.U. will stop the practice by the end of September.”
 The O.U. said that about one-third of the kosher beef that it certifies for import into the U.S. comes from South America—where PETA has conducted three investigations into “shackle and hoist” slaughter.

 This announcement follows a momentous change to Israel’s regulations in May 2017, after a joint eyewitness investigation and campaign by PETA, Animals Now (Israel), and Let the Animals Live (Israel).
 Israel announced that effective immediately, no new slaughterhouses would be approved for export to Israel unless they conducted slaughter procedures using rotating restraint pens.
 For facilities already exporting beef to the country, it set a deadline of June 1, 2018, for the installation of rotating pens, after which “shackle and hoist” meat would be completely banned.